programmingpals/try-pods-app/README.md

 ## Try-Pods

-A Podcast application that allows you to discover, listen to, and share lists of your favortie podcasts.
+A Podcast application that allows you to discover, listen to, and share lists of your favorite podcasts.

 ## Preview